bazelbuild/bazel/site/docs/install-windows.md

     pacman -Syuu git curl zip unzip
     ```

-*   If you built Bazel from source: set the `JAVA_HOME` environment variable to
-    the JDK's directory.

-    For example in the Windows Command Prompt (`cmd.exe`):

-    ```
-    set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_112
-    ```

-    **Note**: do not use quotes (") around the path like you would on Unix.
-    Windows doesn't need them and they may confuse Bazel.

-    This step is not required if you downloaded a binary distribution of Bazel
-    or installed Bazel using Chocolatey.
-See [installing Bazel on
-    Windows](install-windows.html).

 *   [Microsoft Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

     This may already be installed on your system.